filetrust/glasswall-engineering-site/docs/products/cloud-sdk/rebuild/code-samples/csharp-example.md

 {
     public class Program
     {
-        private const string apiKey = "YOUR API KEY";
+        private const string jwtToken = "YOUR JWT TOKEN";

-        private const string inputGetUrl =
-            "A Url to the file you want to rebuild";
+        private const string inputGetUrl = "A Url to the file you want to rebuild";

-        private const string ouputPutUrl =
-            "A url you want the rebuilt file to be written to using a HTTP PUT operation";
+        private const string ouputPutUrl = "A url you want the rebuilt file to be written to using a HTTP PUT operation";

         public static void Main()
         {
             RebuildAsync().GetAwaiter().GetResult();